Angels (Neon Genesis Evangelion): Israfel

-The seventh Angel is named after the messenger of music and resurrection, Israfil (Arabic: إسرافيل).
-In Jewish Kabbalah and Islamic culture, Israfel is the angel in charge of blowing the trumpet on the Day of Judgment, a detail related to the attack of Eva-01 and 02, which is harmonized to a sixty-two-second melody.
-According to Will Raus, Israfel's role of resurrection could allude to the Angel's ability to split, thanks to which it can regenerate after an apparent defeat.
-The names by which the Nerv calls the two individual parts of Israfel, Kō and Otsu, are equivalent to the Latin letters A and B, the typical schematic nomenclatures attributed to the first two elements of a series.
-The terms Kō and Otsu come from the series of Heavenly Stems, ten kanjis corresponding to the days of the decades into which the months of the year were divided in ancient Japan.
+The seventh Angel is named after the messenger of music and resurrection, Israfil (Arabic: إسرافيل), a detail related to the musical attack of Eva-01 and 02.
+According to Will Raus, Israfel's role of resurrection could allude to the Angel's ability to split.
+The terms Kō and Otsu come from the series of Heavenly Stems.
+Writer Virginie Nebbia compared Israfel with Pestar from Ultraman.
+Its capacity of fission and brithness have been compared with those of a single-cell organism and mercury.

 Sandalphon

 Sandalphon (サンダルフォン, Sandarufon), the eighth Angel, is detected inside the volcanic crater of Mount Asama in a human-embryo-like state and enclosed in a chrysalis.
 The Nerv decides to attempt to capture it, but the being awakens during the attempt and quickly mutates.
-In its adult form, its body resembles the Limanda fish in both shape and the arrangement of its fins and eyes, which are positioned in pairs on the left side of the frontal part of its back.
-It collides with Eva-02, demonstrating high levels of physical endurance.
+Gualtiero Cannarsi, editor of the first Italian adaptation of the series, compared its adult form with the Limanda fish.
+Sandalphon collides with Eva-02, demonstrating high levels of physical endurance.
 Its core is concealed within its body and is not visible to observers.
 During the fight, Asuka and other Nerv members using the concept of thermal expansion to develop a plan to defeat it.
 Eva-02, using a coolant in its equipment, causes Sandalphon to undergo thermal constriction, resulting in damage to its body structure.

-The fictional Angel's name alludes to Sandalphon (Hebrew:), which in Judeo-Christian mysticism is the angel of embryos and unborn children.
+The fictional Angel's name alludes to Sandalphon, the angel of embryos.
 During its metamorphosis into its adult form, the producers included a plaintive background voice using the electronically distorted howls of an infant.
-The Angel's design took inspiration from prehistoric creatures such as the trilobite and the Anomalocaris, an extinct Cambrian predator that was at the center of scientific debates during first airing of the series.
+The Angel's design took inspiration from prehistoric creatures such as the trilobite and the Anomalocaris.
 The idea of an enemy-capture attempt was planned for the eleventh episode, but moved to the tenth during the production.
-According to a guide on the original series contained in the game Neon Genesis Evangelion RPG, the Sandalphon episode suggests dormant, larval Angels are hidden around the world.
-An official encyclopedia on the series links its appearance with the biblical Book of Enoch, in which the word "Heaven", the abode of angels, actually refers to an Earthly location; because Sandalphon is discovered in the magma chamber of a volcano, Evangelion Angels exist "in the same world as ours".
+According to a guide on the original series included with the Neon Genesis Evangelion RPG card game, the Sandalphon episode suggests that dormant, larval Angels are hidden around the world.
+An official encyclopedia on the series links its appearance with the biblical Book of Enoch, in which the word "Heaven", the abode of angels, actually refers to an Earthly location; because Sandalphon is discovered in the magma chamber of a volcano, Evangelion Angels similarly exist "in the same world as ours".
+According to writer Virginie Nebbia, for Sandalphon's battle staff took inspiration from the novel Sundiver.